-In looking at the map of India today we see definite linguistic areas.
-There is the huge Linguistic areas Hindustani block all over northern India, with its slight variation into Punjabi in the Pun-Then there is the Bengali area, the Assamese, the Oriya, the Telugu, Tamil, Malayalam, Canarese, Marathi, Gujerati and Sindhi.
+In looking at the map of India to-day we see definite linguistic areas.
+There is the huge Lin uistic areas Hindustani block all over northern India, with its slight variation into Punjabi in the Punjab.
+Then there is the Bengali area, the Assamese, the Oriya, the Telugu, Tamil, Malayalam, Canarese, Marathi, Gujerati and Sindhi.
 Across the Bay of Bengal there is the Burmese area.
-Demands have been made from time to time for the separation of Andhra, the Teluguarea, of Utkal (Oriya), of Karnatak (Canarese), Kerala (Malayalam), Sind (Sindhi), Central Provinces (Hindi speaking area) and other parts, and all these will have to be enquired into and carefully considered when a general redistribution is taken in hand.
+Demands have been made from time to time for the separation of Andhra, the Telugu area, of Utkal (Oriya) of Karnatak (Canarese), Kerala (Malayalam) Sind (Sindhi) Central Provinces (Hindi speaking area) and other parts, and all these will have to be enquired into and carefully considered when a general redistribution is taken in hand.
 We have no material before us to give any opinion about most of these areas.
 We have received no representations except in regard to the Karnataka and Sind.
-We have also received a small book giving the case for Utkal but we re-Utkal gret we have been unable to consider it in the absence of any special memorandum or representation.
-Our colleague, Mr. Subhas Chandra Bose, is however satisfied that the Oriva speaking areas should be amalgamated and constituted into a separate province if this is financially possible.
-He is further of opinion that the demand for the amalgamation of the Bengali speaking tracts in Assam and Bihar and Orissa is a reasonable and legitimate one.
+We have also received a small book giving the case for Utkal but we regret we have been unable to consider it in the absence of any special memorandum or representation.
+Our colleague, Mr. Subhas Chandra Bose, is however satisfied that the Oriya speaking areas should be amalgamated and constituted into a separate province, if this is financially possible.
+He is further of opinion that the demand for the amalgamation of the Bengali speaking tracts in Assam and Bihar and Orissa is a resonable and legitimate one.